martin-langhoff/whisper-foiling-catamaran/index.md

 ## Log

-* Changed carbon striker -- after a ton of drilling and hammering to make it fit
+* Changed carbon striker -- after a ton of drilling and hammering to make it fit.
+Mfg sent a replacement part, as it had arrived broken.
-* Changed stay tensioners, new ones have levers
+* Changed stay tensioners, new ones have levers for easier tensioning.
 * Fixed boom cleat with SS rivets, using nuts to as spacer for riveter
 * Fixed wand after breakage
 * Changed worn out ratchamatic
+* Replaced mast rotator -- carbon part broke on accidental mast fall.